 - Policy Research Initiative Award for Outstanding Research Contribution to Public Policy, 2001

 - Dean’s Honour List, McGill University, 1999

-To participate in her blogs, visit:
+To view her blog, visit:

 Other projects of interest include: